mxaF

 core_functions:

-and is part of the classical calcium-dependent methanol oxidation system expressed
+step of aerobic methylotrophy and is the principal methanol oxidation system

 when lanthanides are absent.